 If debts are incurred, the school has to pay for the meals eaten.
 This means that money which should be spent on the children’s education has to be used for debts incurred by parents/carers.

 The Free School Meals system is there for parents of children of all ages to claim if they are in receipt of certain benefits; information is available from the school office.
+From September 2026, the Government is expanding Free School Meals eligibility to all households in receipt of Universal Credit, regardless of household income.
+This means significantly more KS2 families may become entitled to FSM from that date.
+Parents are encouraged to check their eligibility with the school office ahead of the 2026/27 academic year.

 Presently, all pupils in the Foundation Stage and Key Stage 1 are entitled to receive Universal Infant Free School Meals (UIFSM).
 Therefore, this policy only relates to pupils in Key Stage 2 (Years 3, 4, 5 and 6) whose parents pay for school meals.